-- (a) that person ceases to be a Director by virtue of any provision of the Companies Act 2006, or is prohibited from being a Director by law; - (b) a bankruptcy order is made against that person, or an order is made against that person in individual insolvency proceedings in a jurisdiction other than
+- (a) that person ceases to be a Director by virtue of any provision of the Companies Act 2006, or is prohibited from being a Director by law; - (b) a bankruptcy order is made against that person, or an order is made against that person in individual insolvency proceedings in a jurisdiction other than England and Wales or Northern Ireland which have an effect similar to that of bankruptcy; - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; - (d) notification is received by the Company from the Director that the Director is resigning from office, and such resignation has taken effect in accordance with its terms (but only if at least two Directors will remain in office when such resignation has taken effect); or - (e) the Director fails to attend three consecutive meetings of the Directors and the Directors resolve that the Director be removed for this reason. - (f) the Director ceases to be a member.

-- England and Wales or Northern Ireland which have an effect similar to that of bankruptcy; - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; - (d) notification is received by the Company from the Director that the Director is resigning from office, and such resignation has taken effect in accordance with its terms (but only if at least two Directors will remain in office when such resignation has taken effect); or - (e) the Director fails to attend three consecutive meetings of the Directors and the Directors resolve that the Director be removed for this reason. - (f) the Director ceases to be a member.
+23. Directors' remuneration

-25. Directors' remuneration
+- 23.1 Directors may undertake any services for the Company that the Directors decide. - 23.2 Directors are entitled to such remuneration as the Directors determine: - (a) for their services to the Company as Directors; and - (b) for any other service which they undertake for the Company. - 23.3 Subject to the Articles, a Director's remuneration may: - (a) take any form; and

-- 25.1.
-Directors may undertake any services for the Company that the Directors decide. - 25.2.
-Directors are entitled to such remuneration as the Directors determine: - (a) for their services to the Company as Directors; and - (b) for any other service which they undertake for the Company. - 25.3.
-Subject to the Articles, a Director's remuneration may: - (a) take any form; and - (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director. - 25.4.
-Unless the Directors decide otherwise, Directors' remuneration accrues from day to day. - 25.5.
-Unless the Directors decide otherwise, Directors are not accountable to the Company for any remuneration which they receive as Directors or other officers or employees of the Company's subsidiaries or of any other body corporate in which the Company is interested.
+- (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director. - 23.4 Unless the Directors decide otherwise, Directors' remuneration accrues from day to day. - 23.5 Unless the Directors decide otherwise, Directors are not accountable to the Company for any remuneration which they receive as Directors or other officers or employees of the Company's subsidiaries or of any other body corporate in which the Company is interested.

-26. Directors' expenses
+24. Directors' expenses

-- 26.1.
-The Company may pay any reasonable expenses which the Directors properly incur in connection with their attendance at: - (a) meetings of Directors or committees of Directors; - (b) general meetings; or or otherwise in connection with the exercise of their powers and the discharge of their responsibilities in relation to the Company.
+- 24.1 The Company may pay any reasonable expenses which the Directors properly incur in connection with their attendance at: - (a) meetings of Directors or committees of Directors; - (b) general meetings; or - (c) separate meetings of any class of members or of the holders of any debentures of the Company, or otherwise in connection with the exercise of their powers and the discharge of their responsibilities in relation to the Company.